Gchinanty/Signal_and_Systems_Lab/README.md

 # Signal_and_Systems_Lab
-Several experiments and signal and systems I did  during the third year in WHU.
+Several experiments and signal and systems I did in WHU.